Table of Contents

 You can see the number of products imported and the ones that may have been left out while importing.
 This can occur if the products were not properly matched while column mapping.

 Alternatives to standard WooCommerce import options

 There are other ways of importing products into WooCommerce stores as well.
-Plugins like Cart2Cart, Import from Shopify, and SWM migrator plugin are all great tools to migrate Shopify website data to WooCommerce.
+Plugins like Cart2Cart, Migrate & Import Shopify to WooCommerce, and SWM migrator plugin are all great tools to migrate Shopify website data to WooCommerce.
 Look for other WooCommerce plugins as well, and you will find some of the most specialized plugins around.

 There is always a learning curve that comes with moving to a new platform.
 So it might take a while to properly set up products and other related pages to fully appreciate the extent of your WooCommerce store.